Skip to main content

 Before you start reaching for your calculator, read our guide to download times.
 We've pulled together a list of the most common broadband speeds and file sizes to give you an idea of how long it will take to download films, TV series, songs and more.

-From how it's written.
+As previously mentioned, from how it's written.
 A byte is an uppercase 'B' and a bit is a lowercase 'b'.
 If it says MB, all capitals, then it is a megabyte.
 If it says Mb, then it is a megabit.

 There is one exception to this, of course, and it is the symbol for kilobit, which is 'kb', all lowercase.
 But these file sizes are so small nowadays that you shouldn't really see much of them.